8 Ways You & Your Family Can Sleep Better

 Believe it or not, how bright or low your lights are, or how hot your room is, determines how well you will snooze.
 By creating a better resting environment with darker lighting and a cooler temperature, you will be much more likely to sleep more soundly.

-Especially if your child is having a hard time sleeping due to allergies, it’s important to provide a better and safer sleeping environment with more breathable sheets and pajamas.
+If your child is having a hard time sleeping due to allergies, it’s important to provide a better and safer sleeping environment with more breathable sheets and pajamas.
 In addition, it’s wise to leave a humidifier in the room to keep the air moist enough throughout the night.

 Unplug Your Bedtime